ohshitgorillas/k8s-bittorrent/README.md

 Enter the base64 values into `secrets_transmission.yaml` and run `kubectl apply -f secrets_transmission.yaml`.

-4. To build the Transmission liveness server into your private registry, cd into the `liveserver` directory and execute the following commands:
+4. To build the Transmission liveness server into your private registry, cd into the `liveserver/` directory and execute the following commands:

 ```
 chmod +x proxy.py